THE CHURCH, ITS NAME AND ITS MISSION

 Godís basic spiritual law is summed up in the "Ten Commandments" (Exodus 20:1-17; Deuteronomy 4:13; 10:4).
 In the "Sermon on the Mount" and elsewhere, Jesus magnified Godís law (Matthew chapters 5-7; Isaiah 42:21), showing His followers that they must obey both the letter and the "spirit."
 "Wherefore the law is holy, and the commandment holy, and just, and good" (Romans 7:12).
 It is practicing this way of lifeóthrough Christ living in us (Galatians 2:20)óthat makes one a true "saint" (Revelation 14:12).
 Learn More »

-The Word of God reveals that "the seventh day is the Sabbath of the Lord" (Exodus 20:10; Deuteronomy 5:14).
-It is to be observed from sunset Friday to sunset Saturday.
-It is Godís "sign" between Him and His faithful peopleópicturing Godís "rest" and reminding us that He is the Creator.
-It also pictures the Millenniumóthe coming 1,000-year "rest" when Christ returns as King of kings (Hebrews 4:1-4; Revelation 20:4-6).
-Jesus Christ, the Apostles, and the early Church always observed Godís commanded Sabbath, (Luke 4:16; Acts 17:2), and it will be observed by "all flesh" during Christís coming millennial rule over the earth (Isaiah 66:23).
+The Word of God commands us, ďRemember the Sabbath to keep it holyĒ and reveals that ďthe seventh day is the Sabbath of the Lord your GodĒ (Exodus 20:10; Deuteronomy 5:14).†It is to be kept holy from sunset Friday to sunset Saturday by ceasing our labors.
+To profane Godís holy time is sin.
+It is Godís ďsignĒ between Him and His faithful people, picturing Godís ďrestĒ and reminding us that He is Creator.†It also pictures the Millennium Ė the coming 1,000-year ďrestĒ when Christ returns as King of Kings (Hebrews 4:1-4; Revelation 20:4-6).
+Jesus Christ, the Apostles and the early Church always observed Godís commanded Sabbath, (Luke 4:16; Acts 17:2), and it will be observed by ďall fleshĒ during Christís coming millennial rule over the earth (Isaiah 66:23).
 Learn More »

 SIN-AND ITS CONSEQUENCES